ome/omero-install/linux/test/README.md

 -------------------------------

 By default the installation uses the latest OMERO server release.
-To use a specific development, you can specify as a parameter one of the development version i.e. omerodev or omeromerge, when building the image.
+To use a specific development, you can specify as a parameter one of the development versions when building the image.

 For example:

-    OMEROVER=omerodev ./docker-build.sh ubuntu1404_nginx
+    OMEROVER=OMERO-DEV-latest ./docker-build.sh ubuntu1404_nginx

+The supported values are:
+OMERO-DEV-latest, OMERO-DEV-merge-build, latest

 CentOS 7 testing
 ================